tfaehse/DashcamCleaner/README.md

 The options adjust the resulting video's frames per second, the frame memory optimization laid out in [the roadmap](Roadmap).
 Blur size, face and plate thresholds are Anonymizer parameters - they adjust the size of the Gaussian blur and the detection thresholds for the detector.

 Experience has shown that Anonymizer's blurring algorithm, while producing beautiful results, can get a bit slow for larger resolutions.
 Checking the custom blur radio button results in a much simpler and faster OpenCV solution.
-Frame memory is only possible with this option checked!
+Increasing the area to be blurred and using ROI info from previous frames is only possible using this method.

 For reference: a 1080p30fps video from my 70mai 1S is blurred at around 1,2 frames per second, ie a 1 minute clip takes <30 minutes to blur on a 5820K/GTX1060.
 Not perfect, but it removes a lot of manual labor :)